raml-org/raml-spec/versions/raml-10/raml-10.md

     securedBy: [oauth_2_0, oauth_1_0]
 ```

-A securedBy attribute containing null as the array component indicates the method can be called without applying any security scheme.
+A securedBy node containing null as the array component indicates the method can be called without applying any security scheme.

 ```yaml
 #%RAML 1.0